The Annual Sahitya Akademi Award

 - An incomplete work may be considered for the award only if the part that comprises the book is complete in itself.

-- A posthumous publication is eligible for Award only if the author has died within the three year period stipulated for the award or later.
+- A posthumous publication is eligible for Award only if the author has died within the five year period stipulated for the award or later.

 - A book shall be disqualified for the award if it is established to the satisfaction of the Executive Board that canvassing has been done by the author.